Financial Gifts for Loved Ones

 Pay for a financial planner to set and plan for financial goals.
 “Yes, the goals will change and the plans will change, but as Dwight D. Eisenhower said, ‘plans are useless, but planning is indispensable,’” Black explained.

 Perhaps someone in your life could greatly benefit from sitting down with a professional and setting their affairs straight.
-Buying a month of appointments is an especially great gift for someone who is too hesitant or too busy to take that first step themself.
+Buying a month of appointments is an especially great gift for someone who is too hesitant or too busy to take that first step themselves.
 With a prepaid month of appointments, they’ll surely take you up on the generous gift and get their lives in order however they see fit.

 As a bonus, provide your giftee with a cheat sheet of how to prepare for their first appointment.
 Talk to them about questions they should come prepared to ask, financial goals they would like to achieve, and hesitancies they may have about drawing up legal contracts for decisions they’d like implemented on their behalf.